 19. Don’t do anything to affect your financial situation.

 Your pre-approval is based on the information given at the time of your application.
 Any changes, like getting a different job or taking out a car loan, can result in denial of the loan request when you go to purchase a house.

 While I like to educate all of my buyers on making large purchases while buying a home there are many who do not.
 Making a large purchase is not a prudent thing to do when buying a home.
 This is one of the primary reasons buyers can be denied a mortgage after being pre-approved.
 This is not a pleasant experience!

 20. Know the potential growth of your investment.

-Buying a fixer-upper in an area that is growing more popular offers potential for growth in the value of your home.
+Buying a fixer-upper in an area that is growing more popular offers the possibility of an increase in the value of your home.
 In contrast, buying the nicest house in the area may not have much of an upside.

-Consult with your real estate agent and ask them their opinion on the future prospects for profit if the general area continues to rise in value.
+Consult with your real estate agent and ask them their opinion on the prospects for profit if the general area continues to rise in value.
 Will the home lag the market or be a stalwart?
-If return on investment is important this is surely something you should find out.
+If the return on investment is necessary, this is surely something you should find out.

 Additional Helpful Home Buying Articles